 French Beading is an art many centuries old.
 There aren’t many historical accounts about it, so very little is known.
-The best history I’ve read on the subject, and glass beads in general, is found in the book “Forever Flower” authored by Swedish beaded flower collector Ragnar Levi.
-The roots of beaded flowers are believed to start in the 1500’s—if not earlier— in France and Italy.
+The best history I’ve read on the subject is found in the book “Forever Flower” authored by Swedish beaded flower collector Ragnar Levi.
+The roots of beaded flowers are believed to start in the 1500’s—if not earlier— in either France or Italy, or possibly both.
 One popular story on how French Beading began says that peasants gathered beads leftover from embellishing gowns and strung them onto wire, then wrapped to form flowers and leaves for religious altar decorations.
-Whether the story is true, we don’t really know, but it’s a believable tale.
+Whether the story is true, we don’t really know.

 In the late 1800’s and early 1900’s, these flowers were used to make lavish funeral wreaths, called immortelles, which were produced by workers for factories, sold in shops, and purchased by family members to display on their loved ones’ graves.
 Some of these wreaths—and the flowers used to make them—can still be found in antique markets today.
 After the wreaths were banned due to them making an unseemly mess in graveyards, the popularity of the art waned for a few decades until it’s revival in the United States.